HienTruong89/Exploratory-data-analysis/README.md

 - Python codes are developed to analyze the data features and then plot the results using matplotlib and seaborn packages.
 - The findings were observed in a separate PowerPoint file.

-# Case study 's topic
+# Case study 's topics
 Overall, Python codes were written to
    - Find the correlation betwwen variables
    - Dectect of outliers
    - Drop unnecessary variables
    - Develop classification models to predict certain circumtances.
 1. Breast cancer: To predict "Maglinent" vs " Benign" with Logistic Regression and Linear Support Vector Machine
-2. Forest Fire:
+2. Forest Fire: To evaluate factors causing forest fire